sudorandom/kmcd.dev/content/posts/2022-02-20_evepraisal/index.md

 I am still waiting for the day that CCP makes a suitable replacement to my tool, but until then I’ll still be slowly improving on the tool that’s become a ganker’s best friend and a scammer’s worst nightmare.

 ![Screenshot of evepraisal.com homepage](screenshot_index.png "Evepraisal")

-## Update: Shutting Evepraisal down

-Recently, CCP has banned the IP address that I currently use to gather market data from Eve Online's ESI API.
-I started to work towards mitigating the issue by contacting support, but I stopped to think for a second about just... not.
-This may not surprise most people based on how nothing really changed with the website for years, but I haven't played Eve Online for several years now.
-As such, I've been mostly doing extremely rare maintenance on the tool.
-I have enough monitoring that usually I am alerted when something breaks (that's how I even know that CCP banned my IP from ESI) and I spend some time fixing it and then I move on with my life.
-However, I've become more and more out-of-touch with the game.
-It appears to be changing and it just feels weird running a tool for a game I don't have installed anywhere... for years...

-**So I've decided to just pull the plug.** Thank you to everyone who has supported this project over the years.
-Eve Online has been a great game for many people for many years.
-I am happy to have had my role, however small, in shaping the game.